- Appliance Removal/

 If you’re unsure how to move a washing machine yourself, best leave this to the experts.
 Doing it yourself without proper know-how can damage your appliance and cause harm.

 If you have fragile, valuable, or sentimental items, professional movers can provide specialised packing to transport them safely.

 Moving can be a physically and emotionally draining process.
 Hiring professional movers can take the burden off you if you don’t have the time or energy to pack, load, and unload your belongings.

 If you need to store some of your belongings during the moving process, professional movers can keep your items safe and secure until you are ready to retrieve them.

-If you dislike the idea of moving a washing machine by yourself, Airtasker can connect you with movers in your area.
+If you dislike the thought of moving a washing machine yourself, you’ve come to the right place.
+Airtasker can connect you with removalists in your area.
 Just post a task, indicate your schedule, budget, and other essential details, and you’re all set!

 Taskers will send you offers for you to review.
-Then, you can read reviews from previous customers and pick the best professional for your needs.
+Afterwards, you’ll be able to read reviews from previous customers and choose the best professional for your needs.

 Load your washing machine first before other appliances or furniture.
 Make sure it’s positioned near the front of the van or container truck, just behind the driver and front passenger.

 You must transport your washing machine upright like you would when installing it at home.
 Hauling any washing machine on its side could damage its exterior and interior.